Edited

 up to get one.
 As they did this she said “The price is $15.00.”
 You should have seen the look on their faces.

+They were disappointed and they quickly sat down.
 In another instance I was invited by a friend

 to see a well-known Prophet.
 They had a money line also.
 Then they told the rest of us to give what we had.
 I only